EDTA-gif/dynamite-charts-repository/Custom_Import_Tutorial_EN.md

 M?<Chart file 1>;<Chart file 2>; ...
 E.
 ```
-* Any random 24-bit UUID will work
+* Any value works in UUID row
+  * A random hex string of length 24 is recommended
+  * No bug caused by using an repeated/empty uuid has been reported so far.

 * All file paths are relative paths to `data`/`Documents` folder
+  * Semicolons (`;`) in path is not allowed, all other symbols will be treated as part of the path.
+    For example, if the chart file is named `SECRET;WEAPON_M.xml`, then no matter whether the entry is `M?SECRET;WEAPON_M.xml;` or `M?"SECRET;WEAPON_M.xml";`, the game won't find the chart file.
+Please delete semicolons in filenames.
+  * Slashes `/` cannot be replaced by backslashes `\`

 * For multiple-diffed charts, the file paths correspond to the difficulties in input order
+  * If there are more files than difficulties, the redundant charts will be ignored.
+  * Less files than difficulties will cause bugs to occur.

-* It's allowed to have custom diff names
+* It's allowed to have custom difficulty names and levels
+  * Any name or level without comma `,` or semicolon `;` is allowed
+  * Any input except Causal, Normal, Hard, Mega and Giga (case insensitive) will be regarded as custom difficulty names, and will be displayed in the layout of Tera.

-* If you don't want the chart to be identified as ranked or hidden, you can just leave out the whole line
+* If you want the chart to be identified as unranked or not hidden, leave out that whole line.
+Any value given will be regarded as true
+  * The value will be regarded as true even with inputs like `R?` or `R?0`

 Example: